sthinius87/HL-gaps-pub/README.rst

 Detailed installation instructions can be found in the :doc:`installation guide <installation_dev>` section of the documentation.

-**Usage**

-Examples and detailed usage instructions are available in the :doc:`usage Guide <usage>` section of the documentation.
-This includes information on using the command-line interface (CLI) and running the CWL workflows.

 **Tutorial**
 A comprehensive tutorial is available in the :doc:`tutorial <tutorial>` section of the documentation.
 This includes step-by-step instructions on how to set up and run the package, as well as examples of how to use the various features.
 Further material can be found in ``notebooks/`` directory.